(225 ILCS 65/60-5)

 classes on the State-approved licensure exam must be deemed satisfactory by the Department.

 (c) Program site visits to an institution conducting or hosting a professional nursing program may be made at the discretion of the Nursing Coordinator or upon recommendation of the Board.
-Full routine site visits shall be conducted by the Department for periodic evaluation.
-The visits shall be used to determine compliance with this Act.
-Full routine site visits must be announced and may be waived at the discretion of the Department if the program maintains accreditation with the National League for Nursing Accrediting Commission (NLNAC) or the Commission on Collegiate Nursing Education (CCNE).
+Full routine site visits may be conducted by the Department for periodic evaluation.
+Such visits shall be used to determine compliance with this Act.
+Full routine site visits must be announced and may be waived at the discretion of the Department if the program maintains accreditation with an accrediting body recognized by the United States Department of Education and approved by the Department.

 (d) Any institution conducting a registered professional nursing program that wishes to discontinue the program must do each of the following: